zaksabeast/PokemonRNGGuides/guides/usum/en/island scan.md

 #### In the upper right of 3DSRNGTool

-1. Type the `Init Seed` PCalc shows into the `Seed` box in 3DSRNGTool
+1. Type the `Init Seed` PCalc shows into the `Seed` box in 3DSRNGTool.
-2. Change the `Game Version` dropdown to be the game you're currently playing
+2. Change the `Game Version` dropdown to be the game you're currently playing.
-3. Change `TSV` to be your game's TSV
+3. Change `TSV` to be your game's TSV.
-4. If you have the shiny charm, make sure the `Shiny Charm` box is checked
+4. If you have the shiny charm, make sure the `Shiny Charm` box is checked.

 ```
-Note: You can find your TSV in PCalc by going into the party view with "start + right", then press "select + right" until you get to the screen that says "YOUR TSV".
-That value is your TSV.
+Note: You can find your TSV in PCalc in the Game Info window.
+Press "Start + Up" to bring up the menu if it isn't already up.
+The TSV is where it says "YOUR TSV".
 ```

 #### On the left of 3DSRNGTool

-1. Click the `Wild RNG` tab
+1. Click the `Wild RNG` tab.
-2. Change the `Category` dropdown to say `Island Scan`
+2. Change the `Category` dropdown to say `Island Scan`.
-3. Change the `Pokemon` dropdown to be the Pokemon you are targeting
+3. Change the `Pokemon` dropdown to be the Pokemon you are targeting.

 #### On the right of 3DSRNGTool

-1. Follow the [timeline calibration guide](https://github.com/wwwwwwzx/3DSRNGTool/wiki/Gen7-Timeline-Calibration-(PokeCalcNTR-Only)) using the `NPC Count` PCalc shows for the number of NPCs
+1. Follow the [timeline calibration guide](https://github.com/wwwwwwzx/3DSRNGTool/wiki/Gen7-Timeline-Calibration-(PokeCalcNTR-Only)) using the `NPC Count` PCalc shows for the number of NPCs.
+Wait at least 30 seconds after bringing up the window to allow for the NPC counter to calibrate correctly.
-2. You should now have a target frame you wish to hit
+2. You should now have a target frame you wish to hit.

 #### In the middle of 3DSRNGTool
-1. Change the IVs to be the the Pokemon you want to RNG for
+1. Change the IVs to be what you want for the Pokemon.
-2. If you want a shiny Pokemon, make sure the `Shiny Only` box is checked
+2. If you want a shiny Pokemon, make sure the `Shiny Only` box is checked.

 ```
 Note: If you don't care about IVs, leave all of the ranges to be from 0-31.